thanhvu2004/COMP3123_Lab/101411302_COMP3123-exec05/Readme.md

 - Why is `express.Router()` used in Express.js applications, and how does it benefit the code structure?

+- To help organize route handling in a modular way by create route handlers in seperate modules, seperate different parts of the application and chain many routes that share the same path prefix.

 **7. Error Handling in Express.js**

 - How would you implement error handling in the Express routes to ensure that any issues (such as file not found or server errors) are appropriately handled?
 Provide an example.

+-

 ---